Our approach to begging

 - work with other local authorities across New Zealand to make sure there is a connected, national understanding of issues that cause begging.

-- working alongside key partners to understand the individual circumstances of people who beg and to connect these people to appropriate services
+- working alongside key agencies to understand the individual circumstances of people who beg

 - monitoring the number of people who are begging